NHaefelin/Homework_Repo_Project/README.md

 This is to analyze if there is a correlation between larger fish swimming deeper in the water

 There does not seem to be any significant correlation

+Forgot my name, the author of this project

+Norina Haefelin